kibertoad/express-swagger-oauth-scopes/README.md

 # express-swagger-oauth-scopes
-Middleware to grant/block access to endpoints based on Swagger security entries
+Express.js middleware to grant/block access to endpoints based on Swagger security entries

 Note that it should be applied within router and not globally on application since it depends on route being already resolved for the request.